diescalo/jermit/README.md

 WARNING!!
 THIS PROJECT IS JUST BEGINNING.
 NOT MUCH IS WORKING YET!!
-Right now the only thing working is basic Xmodem uploads and downloads between System.in/out and a local file, using a Swing frame that resembles the Qodem file transfer dialog.
+Right now the only thing working is Xmodem and Ymodem uploads and downloads between System.in/out and a local file, using a Swing frame that resembles the Qodem file transfer dialog.

 Why?